About Duke's Research Data Repository

 These costs are charged as a one-time transaction and are reviewed and updated annually as storage costs may change over time.
 These costs reflect the direct cost of storage only.
 The Libraries do not charge for administrative overhead or indirect costs.

-For projects planning for data preservation and storage for grant applications, please use the previously established 10 GB of free storage allocation (view the previous policy) and budget for any additional storage using the costs listed above.
-If you plan to write the Duke Research Data Repository into a grant application for data sharing and archiving, please contact us at firstname.lastname@example.org for internal planning and tracking purposes.
+For projects planning for data preservation and storage for grant applications, please contact us at email@example.com for planning and tracking purposes.
 We can also provide you with boilerplate language or Letters of Support as appropriate.

 The Duke University Libraries has outlined its commitment to the long-term preservation and persistent access to the University's digital assets curated in the RDR within the DUL Preservation Policy.
 The primary preservation strategies include bit-level preservation including fixity checking and version control, multiple disparate copies, file formats and obsolescence management, and information security.
 To learn more, consult the complete Preservation Policy.